CUUATS/lrtp/content/overview/land use/_index.md

 and Savoy which was a contributing factor to the indicated decline in the density.
 Residential densities in each municipality have increased overall since 2008.

+### Acreage Per Land Use Category
+Agriculture remains the biggest land use within the MPA, although there was an estimated reduction of 7.6 percent of agricultural land acreage between 2009 and 2012.
+The Private Open Space classification between 2009 and 2011 is inconsistent, which makes the comparison between them difficult.
+Public Open Space has doubled since 2009 – partially due to a significant amount of Private Open Space acreage being converted to Public Open Space.
+Other land uses have not experienced a significant change since 2009, with the exception of Utilities and Other land use categories, whose definitions have changed since 2009, which makes comparisons to previous years difficult.

+### Archaeological and Historical Sites
+Cultural, historical, and archeological resources in the MPA include significant buildings, sites, districts, structures, and objects.
+Figure 4.4 displays locations and types of archeological and historical resources – the majority of which are found within or near the University of Illinois campus, downtown Champaign, and downtown Urbana.
+With regard to transportation and development, locations of any new development needs to take measures to avoid adverse impacts such as damage, destruction, or removal of these features.
+Furthermore, transportationrelated development should seek to preserve the larger setting of these structures when the setting is a significant element of the property.